 I just read a paper.

-I haven't called him, haven't talked to him, but I read a paper that he wrote arguing that ultraviolet lights are dangerous to the skin and to our eyes.
+I haven't called him, I haven't talked to him, but I read a paper that he wrote arguing that ultraviolet lights are dangerous to the skin and to our eyes.

-Is there a way of using that only within the air conditioning unit, for example, so it never sees a person, but at least kills the virus in there.
+Is there a way of using that only within the air conditioning unit, for example, so it never sees a person, but at least kills the virus in there?

 These are innovative ideas.

-But I'm of the belief that we were gonna we're gonna have to develop additional ideas besides some of the the blocking and tackling and keeping people away from each other, which is the most important right now.
+I have no idea if they're going to work, but I'm of the belief that we're going to have to develop additional ideas besides some of the blocking and tackling and keeping people away from each other, which is the most important right now.

-Doesn't reduce it to zero, but it would make it much easier for people to trust that the restaurant is thinking about thinking of their best interest as well.
+It doesn't reduce it to zero, but it would make it much easier for people to trust that the restaurant is thinking about thinking of their best interest as well.

 Same thing for retailing grocery stores.